prasadbhalerao1/WaypointDemo/README.md

 ## Additional Information

 - The application is scaffolded with Vite.
-- The `.bolt` directory contains configuration files for Bolt (if applicable).
 - For additional project-specific scripts and configurations, refer to the `package.json` and `vite.config.ts` files.

 ---